Gforcex/OpenGraphic/README.md

 ## Soft Renderer
 * [OpenSWR](http://openswr.org/) A High Performance, Highly Scalable Software Rasterizer for OpenGL
 * [miaow](https://github.com/VerticalResearchGroup/miaow) An open source GPU based off of the AMD Southern Islands ISA.
+* [SalviaRenderer](https://github.com/wuye9036/SalviaRenderer) SALVIA is the rasterizer based software renderer.
+The goal of SALVIA is capacity of Direct3D 10+.
 * [tinyrenderer](https://github.com/ssloy/tinyrenderer)  A brief computer graphics / rendering course
 * [coco3d](http://coco3d.codeplex.com/) Coco3D is a real-time 3D software renderer for Windows PCs and mobile devices
 * [muli3d](https://sourceforge.net/projects/muli3d/)  implements features of current graphics hardware in software.
 The focus is on ease of use and clear code